Solovki prison camp

-The "mother of the Gulag"

-Aleksandr Solzhenitsyn called Solovki the "mother of the GULAG".
+History

 From monastery to concentration camp

 Historically, the Solovetsky Islands were the location of the famous Russian Orthodox Solovetsky Monastery complex.
 It was a centre of economic activity with over three hundred monks, and also a forepost of Russian naval power in the North, repelling foreign attacks during the Time of Troubles, the Crimean War, and the Russian Civil War.

-In the autumn of 1922 the process of transitioning from a monastery to concentration camp began.
-All wooden buildings were burned, and many of the monks were murdered, including the Igumen.
-The remaining monks were sent to forced labour camps in central Russia.
+Solovki were used as a concentration camp as early as in 1919 by the anti-Bolshevik Provisional Government of the Northern Region.
+In 1920 the area was seized by the Bolsheviks and they re-used the area for the POW camp of the prisoners in Russian Civil War.
+In 1922 Solovki were designated as a place for exile of "socially undesirabes".
+In May 1923 Iosif Unshlikht proposed the creation of a forced labor camp on Solovki for political and criminal prisoners.
+The first shipload of 300 prisoners was delivered from Arkhangelsk and Pertominsk concentration camps on the ship Pechora on June 6 1923.

-The unpublished decree of 3 November 1923 led to the conversion of the monastery buildings into the Solovki "special" camp: the Solovetsky lager osobogo naznachenia or SLON in Russian (the acronym is a play on the Russian word for elephant).
+The secret decree of 2 November 1923 led to the conversion of the monastery into the Solovki "special" camp: the Solovetsky lager osobogo naznachenia or SLON in Russian (the acronym is a play on the Russian word for elephant).
 One of the first "forced labor camps", Solovki served as a prototype for the Gulag as a whole.
 In early 1924, it was sometimes given a double name, Severnye (Solovetskiye) Lagerya OGPU (Northern (Solovki) camps of OGPU).